meteor/meteor/content/data-loading.md

 <h3 id="accessing-stores">Accessing stores</h3>

-You should access stores in the same way you'd access other reactive data in your templates---that means centralizing your store access, much like you centralize your subscribing and data fetch.
+You should access stores in the same way you'd access other reactive data in your templates -- that means centralizing your store access, much like you centralize your subscribing and data fetch.
 For a Blaze template, that's either in a helper, or from within a `this.autorun()` inside an `onCreated()` callback.

 This way you get the full reactive power of the store.